-You must have a U.S. company sponsor you for a green card.
+You must have a U.S. employer sponsor you for a green card.
 With the exception of the EB-1 (extraordinary ability), you cannot get a green card without a U.S. employer wiling to sponsor you.

 Canadian citizens who are working for a U.S. employer on a valid work visa may adjust their status to a permanent resident if the employer files an employment-based petition.
 Employment-based petitions are broken down into five classifications: EB-1, EB-2, EB-3, EB-4 and EB-5.
 We will limit our discussion to EB-1, EB-2, EB-3 in this section.
 EB-5 green cards will be discussed at length under the Investor-Based Green Card section.

 The wait time for employment-based green card petitions are based on Priority Dates as determined by the Department of State’s monthly Visa Bulletin.
 This is a method of cross-referencing a beneficiary’s country of birth and the employment-based category to determine whether a visa is currently available and, if not, how long the wait is.
 An individual born in Canada seeking an employment-based green card is generally in a better position compared to citizens of other countries, such as China, India, Mexico or the Philippines.
 This is because the priority dates for those born in Canada under an EB-1 and EB-2 visas have fewer backlogs, or they may be current while those born in other countries of changeability are not.
 If a priority date is current, it means that a visa is available for them immediately and that their petitions will not be backlogged.
 In fact, EB-3 is the only category that is backlogged for those born in Canada.

 EB-1 Green Card